bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![file14](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_file_14.png)

-You can look at the output vcf file that contains some filter annotation
+You can look at the output vcf file that contains "filter" annotation

 <a name="annotate"></a>
 #### 16) Annotate the variants